Practice Problems: Data Types

 Output:

-Problem 3: Type Conversion Challenge
+Challenge 3: Type Casting Challenge

-Task: You receive a list of strings representing different prices: ['99.99', '15.50', '100', '75.25'].
-Calculate the total sum of these prices.
-To do this, you will need to convert each string price to a number (float) before you can add them together.
+Your Task: You receive a list of prices represented as text strings: ['99.99', '15.50', '100', '75.25'].
+Write a loop to calculate the total sum of these prices.
+You will need to explicitly convert each string price to a decimal float before adding them together!

 Expected Output: